UR Way Egalite Baccarat Side Bet

 Baccarat is one of the best money makers for Las Vegas casinos.
 Despite having less than 13% of the tables on casino floors that blackjack had in 2015 (331 vs. 2,672) baccarat brought in more money to casinos than any other table game (source: UNLV Gaming).
 If you are curious penny slots brought in the most money of any casino game.

 Many of the big money baccarat players in Las Vegas aren’t from America and prefer the simplicity of the game.
 In an effort to bring more American players to the table side bets have been created in recent years.
-Some of the wagers are more popular than others but a new egalite wager may be the side bet that opens the game to more people.
+Some of the wagers are more popular than others but a new tie-bet (egalite) wager may be the side bet that opens the game to more people.

-The Egalite Wager
+The UR Way Egalite (tie bet) Wager

-Earlier this year, TCSJOHNHUXLEY introduced the “Ur Way Egalite” wager at ICE Totally Gaming Conference.
+Earlier this year, TCSJOHNHUXLEY introduced the “UR Way Egalite” wager at ICE Totally Gaming Conference.
 They tout this is an easy side bet for baccarat with great payouts.
 One of the reasons that games like 3 Card Poker, Let It Ride and Mississippi Stud Poker have become so popular in Las Vegas is the possibility of hitting large jackpots for a small wager.
 Well, the Ur Way Egalite wager will bring that potential excitement to the baccarat table.

-The egalite wager isn’t an entirely new offering but it would be new in the United States.
+The UR Way Egalite wager isn’t an entirely new offering but it would be new in the United States.
 The wager allows you to expand on the “Tie” wager and pick a specific number for the tie.
-As you can see in the image above from there are different payouts for different numbers.
+As you can see in the image above there are different payouts for different numbers.

 - Tie 0: 150 – 1

 - Tie 1: 215 – 1

 - Tie 2: 225 – 1

 - Tie 3: 200 – 1

 - Tie 4: 120 – 1

 - Tie 5: 110 – 1

 - Tie 6: 45 – 1

 - Tie 7: 45 – 1

 - Tie 8: 80 – 1

 - Tie 9: 80 – 1

 So, why should we expect to see this in America?
 Casinos are always looking for any way to generate more gaming revenue.
 Last year The Palazzo introduced a new illuminated Big 6 wheel and a couple of illuminated Sic Bo from TCSJOHNHUXLEY.
 The new twist on each game seemed to draw interest on a couple of recent visits.